zitrosolrac/datajoint-tutorial/setting-up/get-database.rst

 1. Visit https://datajoint.io and click on the Sign Up button.
 2. Fill out your email and association.
-3. Check "I want to sign up for tutorial database access"
+3. Select "Yes" to the question "Interested in signing up for database?"
 4. Choose and enter a username.
 If available, this will be your database username.
 5. Hit submit.
 You request will be reviewed and you will receive an email with database connection information typically within 48 hours.